tohirRaihan/docker-commands/README.md

 # Docker Commands
-_A list of most important and commonly used Docker Commands for easy reference_:sparkles::sparkles:
+_A list of most important and commonly used Docker Commands for easy reference_✨✨✨
 ___

-### Docker General Commands for Installation and Config Information:
+### 💫Docker General Commands for Installation and Config Information:
 | Command | Description |
 | ------- | ----------- |
 | `docker version` | Provides full description of docker version |